-- 18. The annual value of a Scholarship was £16,800 for the academic year 2020-2021 and normally rises in line with awards funded by Research Councils.
+- 18. The annual value of a Scholarship (stipend) was £17,400 for the academic year 2021-2022 and normally rises in line with awards funded by Research Councils.
 Payment of the Scholarship stipend is made monthly, in advance, normally starting on 1st October. - 19.
-In addition, the Trust will cover tuition fees at the Research Councils UK (RCUK) Indicative Fee Level for the relevant academic year (nominating institutions are expected to waive any outstanding balance). - 20.
+In addition, the Trust will cover tuition fees at the UK Research and Innovation (UKRI) Indicative Fee Level for the relevant academic year (nominating institutions are expected to waive any outstanding balance). - 20.
 The Trust will support the Scholars with expenses incurred in connection with their study or research up to £3,000 during the tenure of the PhD Scholarship.
-Scholars can apply for this funding using a research allowance form, which will be emailed to them in advance. - 21.
-Scholars may retain in any one year, without deduction: - a. up to a maximum of £3,000 derived from bursaries, scholarships or prizes - b. up to a maximum of £3,500 derived from fees from teaching and demonstrating
+The allowance can be used for: - Travel, subsistence and accommodation expenses incurred as part of the Scholar's research, including field trips, data collection, library or archival visits, attendance of conferences, seminars or workshops. - Attendance at a summer school, or any other relevant training or personal development activities (expenses may include registration fees, travel, accommodation and subsistence). - Use of specialised services (e.g. translator or interpreter, scribe, technical assistance)necessary to the Scholar's research. - Small items of equipment and any consumables necessary to operate this equipment (for example, a laptop and flashdrives, printer and ink cartridges etc.).